 - Or you may not have enough funds to honor the monthly payment and get charged a penalty.

 - If for any reason you miss a lot of monthly payments this could prove harmful.
 Your policy may lapse for not paying premiums over time.
 This will also give a reason for the insurance companies to increase your premiums at the next renewal.

 Can I Pay Car Insurance Quarterly?

 You may decide to pay your car insurance premiums quarterly rather than annually or monthly.
-There are many insurance companies who allow paying the car premiums quarterly.
+There are many insurance companies that allow paying the car premiums quarterly.
 This will allow you to allocate your budget for every three months towards insurance.
-There is a lesser chance of you missing payments when compared to monthly mode.
+There is a lesser chance of you missing payments when compared to the monthly mode.
 Also, you may not have to put down a huge chunk of your savings as you do for the annual mode.
-Thus you may take an informed decision by weighing in all the factors specific to your situation when you choose a car insurance payment method.
+Thus you may make an informed decision by weighing in all the factors specific to your situation when you choose a car insurance payment method.